All of our stores in New Zealand are open and continue to have a comprehensive range of measures in place to keep team members and customers safe.

 Last financial year we achieved a waste diversion rate of 67 per cent by volume, up from 3 per cent the previous year.
 We continue to work toward our 85 per cent waste diversion rate target.

-An important area of focus for us is timber and we have a zero tolerance approach to illegally logged timber.
-Our goal is to ensure all timber and wood products supplied to Bunnings originate from legal and well managed forest operations and we have made excellent progress in this area, with more than 99 per cent of our whole timber product now sourced from low-risk plantation or other legally verified forest operations.
-Over 82 per cent of our total timber products are sourced from independently certified forest sources or sourced with demonstrated progress towards achieving independent certification, including 28 per cent that are FSC certified.
-Read more about our timber actions.
+We have had a zero-tolerance approach to illegally logged timber since 2001.
+Our goal is to ensure all timber and wood products supplied to Bunnings originate from legal and well managed forest operations and we have made significant progress in this area, with more than 99 per cent of our whole timber product now sourced from low-risk plantation or other legally verified forest operations.

 We're in a unique position to help customers by making it easier and more affordable for them to adopt sustainable living practices in the garden and around the home.